 Can I Become Addicted to Suboxone?

-One of the most unfortunate side effects of using Suboxone for opioid dependence detoxification is its potential for abuse.
+Suboxone is a medication used to treat opioid addiction, but it can itself be addictive if misused.
+As with any other medications prescribed for opioid use disorder, there is the potential for misuse and abuse of Suboxone when not taken as directed.
+This unfortunate side effect of Suboxone can occur when using the medication in the treatment for opioid dependence detoxification due to its potential for abuse.
 This is because, while Suboxone can help treat opioid use disorders in MAT, it still contains the partial opioid buprenorphine.

 Although buprenorphine’s opioid component is incredibly beneficial in lowering the severity of your physical side effects during opioid withdrawal, it still poses a risk of abuse.
 Compared to a full opioid like heroin, the euphoric effects of buprenorphine are significantly weaker.
 With that being said, the medication can still trigger the brain’s reward system and result in physical dependency.